smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness_hddl.md

 ## HDDL OpenNESS Integration
 OpenNESS provides support for the deployment of OpenVINO™ applications and workloads accelerated through Intel® Vision Accelerator Design with the Intel® Movidius™ VPU HDDL-R add-in card.
 As a prerequisite for enabling the support, it is required for the HDDL add-in card to be inserted into the PCI slot of the Edge Node platform.
 The support is then enabled by setting the appropriate flag - 'ne_hddl_enable' in the '/group_vars/all/10-default.yml' before running OEK playbooks.
 > **NOTE** No pre-defined flavor is provided for HDDL.
 If user wants to enable HDDL with flavor, can set flag - 'ne_hddl_enable' in the 'flavors/<flavor-name>/all.yml'.
-> * *node* with HDDL card inserted will be labelled as 'hddl-zone=true'.
+The node with HDDL card inserted will be labelled as 'hddl-zone=true'.

 The OEK automation script for HDDL will involve the following steps:
-- Download the HDDL DaemonSet yaml file from [Open Visual Cloud dockerfiles software](https://github.com/OpenVisualCloud/Dockerfiles) and templates it.
+- Download the HDDL DaemonSet yaml file from [Open Visual Cloud dockerfiles software](https://github.com/OpenVisualCloud/Dockerfiles) and templates it with specific configuration to satifiy OpenNESS need such as OpenVINO version...etc.
 - Download the OpenVINO™, install kernel-devel and then install HDDL dependencies.
 - Build the HDDLDdaemon image.
 - Label the node with 'hddl-zone=true'.